 Study on an individual basis.
-Prerequisite: Program Chair permission.

 Anthropology

 ANTH& 100 Survey of Anthropology (5)

 (Formerly ANTHR-100) A survey of the subfields of physical anthropology, archaeology, anthropological linguistics and sociocultural anthropology through the examination of selected problems in human biological and cultural evolution.
 An introduction to the discipline of anthropology that asks what it means to be human. (multicultural content) Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent.